Jeremiah (III): Biography

-Thenceforth Jeremiah was the undisputed head of the scholastic circle at Tiberias, and questions were addressed to him from different parts of Palestine.
+Thenceforth Jeremiah was the undisputed head of the scholastic circle at Tiberias, and questions were addressed to him from different parts of Israel.
 Nor was his fame limited by the boundaries of his adopted country.
 In Babylonia also his opinions carried great weight, and when a contemporary or later Babylonian scholar introduced a statement by the phrase "It is said in the West," it was generally assumed that that statement emanated from Jeremiah.
 The reverence in which he was held by his former countrymen appears from the following colloquy between his younger contemporaries Abaye and Raba: Said the former: "One Palestinian scholar is worth two of ours"; whereupon the other remarked: "And yet when one of ours emigrates to Palestine he is worth two of the natives.
 Take, for example, Jeremiah; although while he was here he could not comprehend our teachers, since emigrating to Palestine he has risen to such eminence as to look upon us as 'stupid Babylonians'."
 Indeed, not only did Jeremiah repeatedly apply this epithet to Babylonian scholars, but he spoke disdainfully of his nativeland as well.
 Whenever an opinion by a Babylonian scholar met with his disapprobation, he would say: "Those Babylonian simpletons! they dwell in a land of darkness and advance opinions of darkness".

 Along with the leadership of the scholastic circle, the management of public affairs was entrusted to him.
 He considered this occupation as paramount to engaging in the study of the Law; but it sometimes caused him unpleasantness.
 Once, some serious trouble threatened the Jews of Tiberias, and much treasure was required to avert it.
 Jeremiah was called upon to assess the people, and in discharging this duty he displeased his older colleague Jacob b.
 Bun.
 Jeremiah had called on Jacob for a considerable contribution, whereupon he remarked, "Jeremiah is still at his tricks: he deserves excommunication."
 The feeling between them became so bitter that they excommunicated each other, though they soon revoked their decrees and became reconciled.

 Jeremiah had many pupils, among them Rabbi Jonah and Hezekiah II, who became leading scholars of the next generation.